FMMT666/launchpad.py/README.md

 ### LedCtrlRawRapid( allLeds )

-    Sends a table of consecutive, special color values to the Launchpad.
+    Sends a list of consecutive, special color values to the Launchpad.
     Requires (less than) half of the commands to update all buttons:
     [ LED1, LED2, LED3, ...
 LED80 ]
     First, the 8x8 matrix is updated, left to right, top to bottom.